zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 When using [SRTP](#RFC3711) the security context scope is important and can be a necessary differentiation in some applications.
-As SRTP's crypto suites (so far) are built around symmetric keys, the receiver will need to have the same key as the sender.
+As SRTP\'s crypto suites (so far) are built around symmetric keys, the receiver will need to have the same key as the sender.
 This results in that no one in a multi-party session can be certain that a received packet really was sent by the claimed sender